 Here is the part competitors usually skip.

-At roughly $4,800 gold, 10 grams of 14K gold contains about $900 worth of pure gold before any buyer margin.
-A 20-gram 14K chain is closer to $1,800 in raw melt value.
-On the silver side, a 100-gram sterling piece works out to roughly $234 in silver content at today's market, again before the buy spread.
+On the silver side, a 100-gram sterling piece works out to roughly 234 dollars in silver content at today's market, again before the buy spread.
 That is why old flatware, heavy bracelets, and coffee-can coin lots are suddenly worth a second look.

 If you want background first, our guides on how much 1 oz of gold is worth and selling silver in NJ will help.